-The slipper bath originated in the 1800s and the iconic shape of the slipper bath owes its origins to the bath and washhouses of the Victorian era.
+This bath originated in the 1800s and the iconic shape owes its origins to the bath and washhouses of the Victorian era.
 The Victorians discovered that cleanliness was in fact close to godliness in the fact that being clean seemed to slow down the spread of diseases.

 Slipper baths allowed people to bathe themselves in hot or cold water, and later found their way into domestic settings.
 Thanks to modern plumbing, they are still popular today.